Welcome Aboard!

 Please practice your casting before you get to Baja!

-Being able to throw a 10wt all day is important to your success on the water.
-Being able to cast on a moments notice and strip your fly extremely fast will help you!
+Being able to throw a 10 wt all day is important to your success on the water.
+Being able to cast at a moments notice and strip your fly extremely fast will help you!

 - Mexican Fishing License -